r1nzl3r-bl4ck/emotions_api/README.md

 `docker build -t emotions-api .`

-NOTE: You must be in the same directory as the Dockerfile
+NOTE: You must be in the same directory as the Dockerfile.

 ###### Run